zooxyt/scheme-tutorial/chapters/05_expression.md

 ```
 The `NIL` here represents an "empty list".

-For convinient, the expression above could be written as below as well:
+For convenient, the expression above could be written as below as well:
 ```
 (a b c)
 ```